Recently updated on November 30th, 2024 at 11:18 am

 But when her latest case costs her any hope of the girl she likes returning her feelings -she decides to lay out.

-But them her aunt passes away under mysterious circumstances.
+But then her aunt passes away under mysterious circumstances.
 And she can’t ignore rule fourteen – trust your gut.

 Buy on Amazon |